saidvandeklundert/saidvandeklundert.github.io/_posts/2020-7-1-textfsm.md

 ### Separate the parser from the rest

 Something worth considering is to turn the code that parses the text into a method.
 You could write the method in such a way that it takes the string as input and return the desired data as output.

-An example on how to do this:
+Here is an example on how you could do this:

 ```python